OSINTer-Platform/OSINTer/README.md

 To understand the script, an understanding of the profiles that enables this script to run in the first place is certainly neccessary.
 Profiles are in short simply data structured in a JSON format specifying where and what to scrape.
 These are custom created on a site to site basis, and since nearly all news sites have the same structure (more or less) on all of their articles, they're made to describe some generic rules on where to find given pieces of information on a page, like in what HTML element with what tag the date is to be found, or what element is encapsulating the text in the articles.

 ## OSINTbackend

+*This section has been outdated by the latest updates, and there is work going on to update it*

 ### Phase 1
 Firstly, a scheduler of some sorts starts OSINTbackend.
 This could be anything from a systemD timer to a simple script set to run at specified intervals, but if deploying OSINTer using the included ansible solution, this scheduler will simply be consisting of a few cronbjobs.
 Once started, OSINTbackend will gather a list of the profiles within the OSINTprofiles directory and scrape the frontpage/RSS feed of each newssite represented in those profiles for the URL of up to 10 of the newest articles.
 The limit at 10 hasn't shown to be a problem yet, as OSINTbackend is being run, once an hour, meaning that it never misses articles, but should it be shown to cause problems, it can simply be increased.
 For now it's mostly there for historical reasons.
 This proccess results in a dictionary of lists looking something like this: